harcokuppens/clean-classic-helloworld/resources/CleanIDE-wine-app-MacOS/README.md

 - open `.prj`,`dcl`, and `.icl` files fron the Finder
 - drag & drop of `.prj`,`dcl`, and `.icl` files

+Limitations:

+- The binaries build are Windows binaries, and must als be run using wine.
+However you can run the build binaries within the Clean app, or when you install the commandline version of Clean for MacOS you can build binaries which work directly on MacOS.
+- the MacOS application always launches a new Clean IDE instance.\
+  Explanation:

+        On Windows

+            - click on "FILE.icl" file in explorer : opens in existing Clean IDE instance
+              note: this is the same as running in terminal the command:

+                          start FILE.icl
+                              or
+                          start CleanIDE.exe file.icl

+                     The latter when the CleanIDE.exe is not configured as the default application for ".icl" files.

+            - in windows terminal: run the command

+                    cleanIDE.exe FILE.icl

+              this always opens a new Clean IDE instance.

+        On MacOS using wine: start is broken:

+            In real Windows, the "start" (and shell file associations) can invoke an existing program window using advanced messaging like DDE (Dynamic Data Exchange) or COM.
+            CleanIDE (like many Windows apps) probably uses DDE or similar to receive new files when already open.

+            In Wine, those mechanisms are either partially implemented or not implemented at all, so every

+                start CleanIDE.exe FILE.icl

+            ends up launching a new process, because there's no way for Wine to "tell" CleanIDE to reuse the existing window.

 Requirements:

 - Platypus app from https://sveinbjorn.org/platypus \